leanprover/elan/README.md

 # Build

-You need to set the following environment variables:
+If you want to build elan from source, you will need to install [Rust](https://www.rust-lang.org/tools/install) and Cargo and then set the following environment variables:

 ```
 export OUT_DIR="~/dist/elan"